alpine9000/amiga_examples/017.dual_playfield/README.md

 	bsr.s   pokeBitplanePointers
 ```

-Enable 2x the bitplanes, and optionally re-order the bitplanes in [init.s](init.s):
+Enable 2x the bitplanes, set the DBLPF bit in BPLCON0 to enable dual bitplanes.
+Optionally re-order the playfields with PF2PRI in BPLCON2.
+See [init.s](init.s):

   ```
 	;; enable 2x the bitplanes as 2x playfields